 - Purple asparagus is rich in anthocyanins (don’t even try to pronounce it!), which is what makes it purple.

 - Anthocyanins are antioxidant compounds — those that are also found in blueberries and blackberries among a handful of other purple, red, and blue-like foods.

 This recipe below is super simple and it’s delicious with any asparagus variety — purple or not.

 You should be seeing purple asparagus in the specialty section of some grocery stores and at your local Farmer’s Market.

-This Lime-Shallot Purple Asparagus Recipe takes only 15-minutes, and it's as delicious as it is beautiful.
+This Purple Asparagus Recipe takes only 15-minutes, and it's as delicious as it is beautiful.
 It's the perfect vegan or vegetarian spring or summer side dish!